 Too many pedestrians have been hurt.
 Too many windshields have been smashed.
 So Johnny Law is whipping out the ticket book in an attempt to get peoples’ attention.

-As crazy as I am, I don’t believe that having a scratch-free car is more important than a person’s life or even their health.
+As crazy as I am, I don’t believe that having a scratch-free car is more important than a person’s life or their safety.
 So I try to keep larger amounts of snow off my vehicle while doing my best to protect the condition of my paint.

-Can a snow brush scratch your car?
+Does a snow brush scratch your car?

 Most of the time there will be at least a thin layer of dirt, road salt, or sand underneath.
 That same dirt is going to be ground into your paint as soon as you drag a brush across it.

 Using one of those stiff-bristled snow brushes directly on your paint is as bad or worse than using the soapy brush at a coin-op car wash.

 A soft foam broom like this one can be helpful with removing snow from your paint but only when used properly.
 The tool you use really doesn’t matter.
 Even the fancy ones will scratch your car if you rub your paint directly with them.

-Protecting your vehicle in the winter time
+Protecting your vehicle in the winter

 Despite what other articles found online might claim, waxes and sealants will NOT protect your paint from scratches caused by your snow brush.
-Ceramic coatings do offer very minor scratch resistance, but you still need to be very careful with how you treat them.
+Ceramic coatings might offer very minor scratch resistance, but even still, you need to be very careful with how you treat them.